rakshitkandoria/SQL_PRACTICE/readme.md

 #### Output:
 ![Screenshot 2025-01-11 181107](https://github.com/user-attachments/assets/740d603e-345c-4905-80a7-d2ec32b768cb)

 ### Question 2.
-List Departments with More Than 2 Employees
+List of Departments with More Than 2 Employees

 Problem: List department names where the number of employees is greater than 2.